Boddu-Rachana/key-value/README.md

 # key-value
-A file-based key-value-data store that supports the basic CRD operations This is a file which can be exposed as a library that supports the basic CRD(create, read, write) operations.
+A file-based key-value-data store that supports the basic CRD operations This is a file that can be exposed as a library that supports the basic CRD(create, read, write) operations.
 Data store is meant to local storage for one single process on single laptop
 The data store will support the following :
 It can be initialized using an optional file path.
 If one is not provided, it will reliably create itself in a reasonable location on the laptop.
 A new key-value pair can be added to the data store using the Create operation.
 The key is always a string - capped at 32chars.
 The value is always a JSON object - capped at 16KB.
 If Create is invoked for an existing key, an appropriate error must be returned.